bharathsudharsan/Train_plus_plus/README.md

-# Train_plus_plus: An incremental training algorithm to enable binary classifier training on MCUs
+# Train++: An incremental training algorithm to enable binary classifier training on MCUs